TheBigWazz/TheBigWazz/README.md

-## Like a normal sized wazz, but bigger
+## Like a normal sized wazz, but big

 <!--
 **TheBigWazz/TheBigWazz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.